mousepawmedia/devdocs/source/network/phabricator.rst

 Types of Projects
 ------------------------------------------

-At MousePaw Games, we use six major types of project objects.
+At MousePaw Media, we use six major types of project objects.
 To avoid confusion, we will use these terms as defined below.
 From now on, we'll use the term "project object" or "subproject object" will be used to denote the actual object type, instead of the kind of project object.